paulshorey/mui-form/README.md

 #
 # GitBook
-**Please read in a better format, with navigation, at:**
+Please click below to read this in a better format, with navigation:
 **https://paulshorey.gitbooks.io/mui-form/content/**

-The following is an incomplete excerpt: